-- 2.6 Prior to 2009-10 the Council's policy had been to borrow up to its CFR, investing externally the majority of its balances.
+- 2.7 Prior to 2009/10 the Council's policy had been to borrow up to its CFR, investing externally the majority of its balances.
 With the onset of instabilities in the financial markets and the economic downturn, the policy changed to one of ensuring the security of the Council's balances.
 This coincided with significant falls in investment returns, making the budgetary benefit of maximising external borrowing more marginal.
-Thus, the Council has chosen to steadily reduce monies invested externally and instead has used internal balances to offset new borrowing requirements. - 2.7 The external borrowing necessary to fund the projected rise in CFR highlighted in Table 1 (above) will be a mixture of long and short-term borrowing.
-The cost of borrowing has been historically low over the past decade.
-Recent incremental uplifts in bank base rates, and further forecast incremental uplifts over the following 12 months or so, suggest that it may be beneficial to consider taking out some external borrowing at guaranteed fixed long term rates that are still relatively low. - 2.8 Table 1 above also reflects a fairly consistent level of internal borrowing forecast over the next 3 years.
-This largely reflects the view that forecast reserves, balances and net creditors are projected to remain reasonably consistent over the medium term. - 2.9 This in part depends on the extent to which short term borrowing rates may increase from current.
-The relative mix of future internal and external borrowing will be considered in conjunction with advice from the Council's external treasury management advisor, noting as well that provision will be made in updated Council budget plan revenue resource assumptions to accommodate a potential increase in external borrowing.
+Thus, the Council has chosen to steadily reduce monies invested externally and instead has used internal balances to offset new borrowing requirements. - 2.8 The Council has increasing CFR due to the capital programme.
+The external borrowing necessary to fund the projected rise in CFR will be a mixture of long and short-term borrowing.
+The cost of borrowing has been historically low over the past decade and short term borrowing rates remain extremely low.
+Longer term PWLB rates were reduced by 1% in November 2020 following a wide ranging consultation by HM Treasury.
+The rates are now back down to similar levels before the overnight increase in October 2019. - 2.9 Table 1 above also reflects a fairly consistent level of internal borrowing forecast over the next 3 years.
+However as usable reserves start to diminish the internal borrowing will also reduce resulting in further external borrowing that will need to be required to fund the CFR. - 2.10 The relative mix of future internal and external borrowing will be considered in conjunction with advice from the Council's external treasury management advisor,